Is Seaweed Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Nori (used in sushi rolls) - lower in iodine than other varieties and generally safer
+- • Nori (used in sushi rolls) - lower in iodine than brown seaweeds and generally safer in moderate amounts

-- • Limit to 1-2 servings per week to avoid excessive iodine intake
+- • Limit to 1-2 servings per week to stay within safe iodine levels

 ✗ What to Avoid

-- • Brown seaweed varieties (kelp, kombu, wakame) - extremely high in iodine
+- • Brown seaweeds like kelp and kombu - extremely high in iodine (one serving can exceed daily limits)

-- • Daily seaweed consumption or large portions in one sitting
+- • Daily seaweed consumption or large portions in a single sitting

 - • Seaweed supplements or concentrated extracts during pregnancy

-- • Products without clear sourcing or heavy metal testing
+- • Products without clear sourcing or from unknown brands

 - • Hijiki seaweed - known to contain higher levels of inorganic arsenic